-This leadership has included establishing an organization to reduce the stigma about mental health (Active Minds), forming the Queer Students of Faith Group and founding a Quran/Bible study group for Christians and Muslims.
+This leadership has included establishing an organization to reduce the stigma about mental health (Active Minds) and founding a Quran/Bible study group for Christians and Muslims.

 Najafi also organized the monthly Cafe Unity, a popular event for creative performances on campus and co-founded the Sacred Artistry to provide an outlet for the Emory community to explore how spiritualty and art give meaning to life.
 He served as a member of the Inter-religious Council and co-founded the Emory Meditation Student Group to explore practices from different traditions.
 He volunteered regularly at the International Community School and Refugee Family Services in Atlanta, serving as a tutor, interpreter and community resource.

 And he’s done it all while managing a chronic illness, Crohn’s Disease, that he has not allowed to diminish his life.
 In addition, he has worked two part-time jobs for the majority of his college career—one as an information technology student assistant at the Computing Center at Cox Hall and the other as a student staff member for the Office of Religious Life.